Morris Schinasi: Family

 During a business trip to Salonica, then in the Ottoman Empire, he met his future wife, Laurette Schinasi née Ben Rubi, the granddaughter of his business associate Joseph Ben Rubi.
 He married the 16-year-old girl in 1903.
-The couple had three daughters Victoria, Juliette and Altina.
+The couple had three daughters, Victoria, Juliette, and Altina.

 His daughter Altina Schinasi (1907–1999) was an American sculptor, filmmaker, entrepreneur, window dresser, designer, and inventor, best known for designing the Harlequin eyeglass frame.

 Legacy

 Upon Morris Schinasi's death, his widow Laurette Schinasi traveled in April 1930 to Manisa, Turkey to establish Moris Sinasi Çocuk Hastahanesi, or Moris Sinasi Children's Hospital in the city of her late husband's birth.
 The construction of the institution was financed by 80% of the $1 million inheritance.
 The Turkish government exempted the customs duty from all imported construction materials and hospital equipment by a special act.
 With the remaining sum, bonds were acquired, of which interests are regularly transferred to the hospital needed for health-care costs.
-Opened on August 15, 1933, the hospital is still in operation today.
+Opened on August 15, 1933, the hospital is still operational.

 An international association for children's health based in Turkey, "Morris Şinasi Milletlerarası Çocuk Sağlığı Derneği", bears his name.

-His family mansion built in 1907 at West 107th Street & 351 Riverside in Manhattan, New York City and called the Schinasi House today, is designated a New York City Landmark and listed in the National Register of Historic Places.
-Many of the rooms in the building of marble French Renaissance were decorated in Turkish style.
+His family mansion built in 1907 at West 107th Street & 351 Riverside in Manhattan, New York City and called the Schinasi House today, is designated as a New York City Landmark and is listed in the National Register of Historic Places.
+Many of the rooms in the marble building, architecturally inspired by the French Renaissance, were decorated in Turkish style.